Minsheng/mr-geo-vis/README.md

 - threejs

 ## Purpose
 The purpose of this tech mesh-up is to get ready for the development of a mixed reality geolocation-based visualization app.
-First,
+1. create a web server with nodejs and expressjs for serving a web page over https.
+2. get the user's current position and do a listing search using the airbnb api.
+3. visualize airbnb listing information such as pricing or ratings using threejs.
+4. (optional) stream geolocation data over pubnub network for collaboration/communication purpose?

 ## Reference list